solarwinds/solarwinds-snap-agent-docker/README.md

  SWISNAP_SECURE                 | Set this to `true` to run only signed plugins.
  SWISNAP_DISABLE_HOSTAGENT      | Set this to `true` to disable the SolarWinds Snap Agent system metrics collection.
  SWISNAP_DISABLE_PROCESSES      | Set this to `true` to disable the SolarWinds Snap Agent processes metrics collection.
  SWISNAP_ENABLE_DOCKER          | Set this to `true` to enable the Docker plugin.
-This requires Docker socket mounted inside container (done by default in DeamonSet).
+This requires Docker socket mounted inside container (done by default in DaemonSet).
  SWISNAP_ENABLE_DOCKER_LOGS     | Set this to true to enable Logs collector task for gathering Docker logs.
-This requires Docker socket mounted inside container (done by default in DeamonSet).
+This requires Docker socket mounted inside container (done by default in DaemonSet).
  SWISNAP_ENABLE_APACHE          | Set this to `true` to enable the Apache plugin.
  SWISNAP_ENABLE_ELASTICSEARCH   | Set this to `true` to enable the Elasticsearch plugin.
  SWISNAP_ENABLE_KUBERNETES      | Set this to `true` to enable the Kubernetes plugin.
 Enabling this option on the DaemonSet will cause replication of Kubernetes metrics where the replication count is the number of pods with Kubernetes collection enabled minus one.
 Typically Kubernetes collection is only enabled on the Deployment asset.